josephjeganathan/BedeGaming.github.io/source/_posts/2015-01-12-rewrites-and-big-bang-deploys.markdown

 * The existing service was a monolith (got to start somewhere!).
 Pulling functionality out and making single responsibility services gives the ability to do a rewrite (especially as we have a much better understanding of the business these days)
 * The existing service is not scalable enough for future needs

-Now that we have quiet a bit of experience in performing these rewrites we have honed the method of how we integrate them into the platform without causing any detrimental affect to the players.
+Now that we have quiet a bit of experience in performing these rewrites we have honed the method of how we integrate them into the platform without causing any detrimental affect to users.
 The original service rewrites would be deployed as a big bang release.
 It would immediately be released to all sites and players and as good as our planning and testing might have been, when releasing code into the wild users always do things you don’t expect.
 Worse case is you aren’t even able to rollback the change and you perform firefighting to fix the issues as soon as possible.

 These days we have two ways we can combat this to minimise impact to our players: